silexlabs/Silex/packages/silex-lib/docs/contribute.md

 We really appreciate having you involved!
 Do not hesitate to contact us by email, contact[at]silexlabs[dot]org

-Here is how to help and become a [Silex contributor](https://github.com/silexlabs/Silex/blob/master/contributors.md).
+Here is how to help and become a [Silex contributor](https://github.com/silexlabs/Silex/blob/master/docs/contributors.md).
+For people wanting to invest a significant amount of time, there are also [open positions in Silex team](https://github.com/silexlabs/Silex/issues?labels=help+wanted&state=open)

 ##Host an instance of Silex